-When the borrower sells or conveys title of the property, passes away or does not maintain the property as principal residence for a period exceeding twelve months due to physical or mental illness, you have reached what is called a “maturity event.”
+When the last surviving borrower sells or conveys title of the property, passes away, or does not maintain the property as a principal residence for a period exceeding 12 months due to physical or mental illness, the loan has reached what is called a “maturity event.”

-If, however, you or your estate are actively working to either refinance your property or sell your property so as to satisfy your reverse mortgage, then foreclosure may be forestalled.
+If, however, you or your heirs are actively working to either refinance your property or sell your property so as to satisfy your reverse mortgage, then foreclosure may be forestalled.
 The key to a proper and clean end to a loan is to work closely with your Servicer from the time the loan is called due and payable.